We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’re already eating a potassium-rich diet, talk to your doctor about whether your potassium level is fine as-is or if you can safely add a potassium supplement to your daily routine.

 8. Use a cool compress

-A cool washcloth that you rest on your eyelids for about 10 minutes can reduce eye puffiness.
-This can help drain excess fluid from under your eye.
 A compress of green or black tea bags may also do the trick.
-The tea contains antioxidants that can constrict blood vessels and reduce puffiness.
+The tea contains antioxidants and caffeine that can reduce inflammation and constrict blood vessels.